Why Thermal Water Spray Is the Ultimate Skincare Multitasker

 After cleansing, your skin can feel a little stripped of hydration, which is why applying a moisturizer is so necessary post-wash.
 But before you layer on your moisturizer, consider giving your skin a spritz of thermal spray, which can act as a toner.

-Thermal Water Sprays Hydrate
+Thermal Water Sprays Are Hydrating

-There are no substitutes for moisturizers, creams or lotions in your skin-care routine, but a thermal water spray can certainly help prime your skin with a little hydration before you moisturize.
+There are no substitutes for moisturizers, creams or lotions in your skincare routine, but a thermal water spray can certainly help prime your skin with a little hydration before you moisturize.
 “Thermal water can help comfort dehydrated skin and lightly moisturize the skin,” Dr. Houshmand says.
 “Some thermal waters have been blended with essential oils or fruit essences and can be left to sit on the skin and slowly sink in.
 These are wonderful for adding moisture to dehydrated or overheated skin.”

 They Can Act as a Makeup Setting Spray

 Turns out, the sun’s harmful UV rays aren’t the only thing to blame for premature signs of skin aging.
 Another factor to consider — and one that we’re subjected to every day — is pollution.
 Free radicals can attach to the fibers that give skin its youthful appearance, breaking them down over time.
-Antioxidants, like those found in the La Roche-Posay Thermal Spring Water can help give those free radicals an alternative partner to cling on, so using products formulated with them — underneath your broad-spectrum SPF of course — is key.
+Antioxidants, like those found in the La Roche-Posay Thermal Spring Water Face Mist, can help give those free radicals an alternative partner to cling on, so using products formulated with them — underneath your broad-spectrum SPF of course — is key.